Scholarship Qualifications and Guidelines

 - Section 3 - Transcripts: This section should contain transcripts for baccalaureate and higher degree(s).
 Photocopies are acceptable.

 - Section 5 - Professional/Non-Professional Work Experience: This section should contain a resume of part-time and full-time work experience including dates of employment, employer, and responsibilities.
-You may also choose to include information with respect to community participation, professional registration/certification status, and scholarships/fellowships received.
-Limit to a maximum of two single spaced typed pages.
+You may also choose to include information with respect to community participation, professional societies and association participation, professional registration/certifications, and scholarships/fellowships received.
+Limit to a maximum of two single-spaced typed pages.

-- Section 6 - Recommendations: Letters of recommendation are required for two references.
-They may be enclosed with the application or sent separately by the reference.
+- Section 6 - Recommendations: Letters of recommendation are required from two references.
+They may be submitted/uploaded with the application or sent separately by the reference to Carla Brown at [email protected].

-Optionally, you may download a copy of the scholarship application and email the PDF package to Laura James at ljames@mdeq.ms.gov or a hardcopy addressed as follows:
+Optionally, you may download a copy of the scholarship application and email the PDF package to Carla Brown.